freddylinn/Fourdle/README.md

 ## Notes

-- The list of possible words to be used as the "random word" was manually created by me to avoid "annoying" words that have too many uncommon letters or are not well-known
+- The list of possible words to be used as the random word was manually created by me to avoid "annoying" words that have too many uncommon letters or are not well-known
     - The list is 300 words long

 - The list of possible words to try as guesses includes all of the four-letter words in the dictionary